 Actions that you need to take

 To comply with the partner security requirements, you must enforce multi-factor authentication for each user account in your partner tenant.
-This can be accomplished through one of the way following ways:
+You can do this one of the way following ways:

 Implementing Azure AD security defaults.

 Purchasing Azure Active Directory Premium for each user account.
-See Planning a cloud-based Azure Multi-Factor Authentication deployment for more information.
+For more information, see Planning a cloud-based Azure Multi-Factor Authentication deployment.

 Using a third-party solution to enforce multi-factor authentication for each user account in your partner tenant.
-See how the security requirements will be enforced for more details to ensure the solution will provide the expected information.
+To ensure the solution will provide the expected solution, see how the security requirements will be enforced.

 Although multi-factor authentication is not contractually required for a sovereign cloud (21Vianet, US Government, and Germany) it is highly recommended you adopt these security requirements.